arey-pranay/3D-TShirts/README.md

 Hello,
 <Environment path="/hdri/" files="potsdamer_platz_1k.hdr" />
 Download this hdr file (https://polyhaven.com/a/potsdamer_platz) and place it inside hdri folder inside public folder and in the component add props like this.

+valtio is kind of used as a replacement for context

+To use framer motion, put the entire part in an animation tag.
+Use motion.main, motion.header, motion.section, etc.
+Put the animation in the className like = {..slideAnimation('left)}